syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Connectivity.md

 >** NOTE: In this example, “PivotGridDemo” indicates the name and root namespace of the Web Application created in Visual Studio IDE and “OLAPService” indicates the name of the WCF service created.
 Now, PivotGrid is rendered with Internet Sales Amount over a period of fiscal years across different customer geographic locations.**

-{% include image.html url="/js/PivotGrid/DataBinding_images/OlapBinding.png" %}
+{% include image.html url="/js/PivotGrid/OLAP-Connectivity_images/olapwebapi.png" %}

 ##Relational

 ###Binding PivotGrid to Collection
 This section demonstrates binding of a collection to the PivotGrid control as datasource.
 For more information on this datasource refer to the following links.
-When you are using WebAPI controller, refer to the “Datasource Initialization” section under the following [link](http://helpjs.syncfusion.com/js/).
+When you are using WebAPI controller, refer to the “Datasource Initialization” section under the following [link](http://help.syncfusion.com/js/pivotgrid/getting-started).

-Or,  when you use WCF service, refer to the “Datasource Initialization” section under the following [link](http://helpjs.syncfusion.com/js/).
+Or,  when you use WCF service, refer to the “Datasource Initialization” section under the following [link](http://help.syncfusion.com/js/pivotgrid/olap-connectivity).

 ###WCF
 **Adding a WCF Service**

-To add a WCF service in an existing web application, right-click on the project in Solution Explorer and select `**Add > New Item**`.
-In the `**Add New Item**` window, select `**WCF Service**` and name it as “RelationalService.svc” and click Add.
+To add a WCF service in an existing web application, right-click on the project in Solution Explorer and select **Add > New Item**.
+In the **Add New Item** window, select **WCF Service** and name it as **“RelationalService.svc”** and click Add.

 Now, WCF service is added into your application successfully that contain the following files.